abachaa/VQA-Med-2019/README-VQA-Med-2019-Data.txt

 Reference:
 -------------------

-If you use the VQA-Med 2019 data, please cite our paper:
+If you use the VQA-Med-2019 dataset, please cite our paper:
 "VQA-Med: Overview of the Medical Visual Question Answering Task at ImageCLEF 2019".
 Asma Ben Abacha, Sadid A. Hasan, Vivek V. Datla, Joey Liu, Dina Demner-Fushman, Henning Müller.
 CLEF 2019 Working Notes.

 @Inproceedings{ImageCLEFVQA-Med2019,